 Forgetting passwords is a common problem for website users.
 As a website owner, it is important to have a forgot/reset password functionality in place to ensure that your users can regain access to their account.
 Gravity Forms is a popular WordPress plugin that can be used to create custom forms, including a Forgot/Reset Password form.
 Using this method allows users to keep their frontend forms with their own brand.

-In this article, we will guide you through the process of creating a Forgot/Reset Password form with Gravity Forms.
+In this article, we will guide you through the process of creating a Forgot/Reset Password form with Gravity Forms and setting up a dedicated page so your end users can use it.

 Step 1: Create a new form in Gravity Forms